 Certain Prescription Drugs may require Prior Authorization.
 If the Participant's Physician or other Provider prescribes a drug, which requires Prior Authorization, the Participant will be informed by the Provider or Pharmacist.
 To obtain Prior Authorization the Participant's Physician must notify BCI or its designated agent, describing the Medical Necessity for the prescription.
-BCI or its designated agent, will respond to a request for Prior Authorization received from either the Participant's Physician or the Participant within seventy-two (72) hours for an expedited request or fourteen (14) days for a standard request of the receipt of the medical information necessary to make a determination.
+BCI or its designated agent will respond to a request for Prior Authorization received from either the Participants' Physician or the Participant within two (2) business days of the receipt of the medical information necessary to make a determination.